-- 9.1 In general, the costs of implementation and maintenance of AANGs and SAMM will be split proportionately amongst the developments and financial contributions sought that will cover both elements.
-Within the SSGA some developments will be required to provide SSAANG within the sites.
-Consequently a separate costing approach has been proposed for the SSGA that takes this into account (URS, 2016).
-The proposed development at Seaburn is also subject to a separate costing approach, which was established in a separate HRA (BSG Ecology, 2016). - 9.2 The costs of providing AANG, green links and other green infrastructure are to be met by developers.
-This will need to include the on-going maintenance cost for the SSAANG once provided.
-It is proposed that a commuted sum will be paid to the Council by each developer to cover future AANG maintenance for a 20 year period, after which the Council will take on maintenance of the AANG in perpetuity.
-Funding for Strategic Access Management and Monitoring will be obtained by securing Section 106 contributions from developers of housing sites that are too small to provide significant greenspace within them.
+- 9.8 In general, the costs of implementation and maintenance of SANG and SAMM will be split proportionately amongst the developments that have been identified as requiring these measures.
+Financial contributions will be sought that will cover both elements. - 9.9 The costs of providing SANG are to be met by developers.
+This will need to include the on-going maintenance cost for the SANG once provided.
+It is proposed that a commuted sum will be paid to the Council by each developer to cover future SANG maintenance for a 20 year period, after which the Council will take on maintenance of the SANG in perpetuity.
+Funding for SAMM will be obtained by securing Section 106 contributions from developers of housing sites. - 9.10 Mitigation measures that are proposed for site HGA7 will require a financial contribution that has still to be determined.
+The total contribution for the site will be in addition to the provision of a minimum area of 1.9 Ha SANG, the cost of which will be borne by the developer. - 9.11 Mitigation measures that are proposed for site HGA8 will require a financial contribution at the rate of £795 per unit.
+The total contribution for the site is therefore £63,637, which includes a 10% charge to cover the management cost.